ngducanh126/apollo-coding-challenge/README.md

 ## Overview:

-**A quick note  : the server is inital empty.
-You must python apollo-coding-challenge/vehicle-api-server/fire_into_database.py to feed data into the database.(this will be covered more in depth)**
+**A quick note  : the server is initally empty.
+After you start the server, you should run: " python apollo-coding-challenge/vehicle-api-server/fire_into_database.py " to feed data into the database and play around with the API.**

 This project focuses on building both **REST API and GraphQL** servers for managing vehicle records in a database.
 While the problem statement primarily leans toward a REST API approach, I also developed a GraphQL API server to explore its flexibility and efficiency in handling data operations.
 Both servers use **Python Flask** for the backend and **SQLite** for data storage.
 Key features include robust validation, error handling, logging, rate limiting, and security best practices.